camunda/camunda-docs-cawemo/content/technical-guide/installation/update.md

 ```
 data migration completed successfully
 ```
-# Migrate from an older version to 1.5
+# Migrate From an Older Version to 1.5

 If you are still using an older version of Cawemo (< 1.4), you need to **migrate to version 1.4 first** before you can [migrate to version 1.5](#migrate-from-version-1-4-to-1-5):